vietvd88/tensorflow-house-images-classification/Readme.md

     - threshold: Percent threshold to decide an image is belong to a class

     **Example:**

+        python label_image.py --image_path=tests/house12.jpg

+    **Output:**
+    >   outside (score = 0.99226)
+    >   inside (score = 0.00475)
+    >   map (score = 0.00227)
+    >   floor plans (score = 0.00072)

+    With result above, outside probability = 99.22%

+    **Prediction Report:**
         Place 939 images from internet into sample folder and classify them.

         python label_image.py --output_dir=prediction/ --image_path=sample/ --threshold=80

     **Output:**
     >   9 images are classified incorrectly
-    >   72 iamges can not be classified
+    >   72 images can not be classified
     >   858 images are classified correctly
-    >   correct rate = 858/939 = 91.4%
+    >   **correct rate = 858/939 = 91.4%**

-    In 72 iamges can not be classified:
+    72 images can not be classified because:
-    >  some of them cannot also be classified by manually.
+    - some of them is not clear enough even checking by manual.
-    >  some of them are very different from tranining set.
-So maybe need to add some training data for vietnam.
+    - some of them is different from tranining set.
+So we need to add more training images to improve training model.
+Ex: house/apartment in Vietnam, ..